zhshao17/HUST_AIA_Course/README.md

 Hi, here are some course for the Artificial Intelligence major at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST), provided by Zonghe Shao.

-I hope the repo is helpful, especially for students in AIA.
+I hope this repo is helpful, especially for students in AIA.

 Please note that you may only use the repo for learning.

-Students in AIAI are welcome to submit new commit to this repo at any time.
+Students in AIA are welcome to submit new commit to this repo at any time.

 For some of the e-textbooks you may use, see here: